Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time

 where $w \mapsto \mathcal{M}w$ is some (possibly non-linear) non-negative operator which is bounded on $L^r$.
 (We saw this above as \eqref{eq:unif}.)
 Then a very simple argument using H\"older's inequality shows us that we have

 for $p>2$ such that $(p/2)' = r$.
 It is a quite remarkable fact that the converse to this holds: under rather general conditions, an inequality of the sort \eqref{eq:vector} necessarily implies that some inequality of the sort \eqref{eq:unif_2} holds.
-And the principle that vector-valued inequalities are equivalent to weighted inequalities is quite general.
+This principle -- that vector-valued inequalities are equivalent to weighted inequalities -- is quite general.
 But the catch is that the argument is non-constructive: even if we know perfectly what are the $T_j$, we in general have no idea what will be the mapping $w \mapsto \mathcal{M}w$.
-Even at the level of a single $T_j$ this remains remarkable, and leads to the philosophy that ``there is no such thing as $L^p$ -- only $L^2$ with weights".
+Even at the level of a single $T_j$ this remains remarkable, and can be captured in the maxim that ``there is no such thing as $L^p$ -- only $L^2$ with weights".

-See the book \cite{GCRdeF} by Garc\'{i}a-Cuerva and Rubio de Francia for an extensive introduction to these topics and their interplay with Littlewood--Paley theory until the mid 1980's.
+The book \cite{GCRdeF} by Garc\'{i}a-Cuerva and Rubio de Francia contains an extensive introduction to these topics and their interplay with Littlewood--Paley theory, covering up to the mid-1980's.
 The theory has continued to develop apace since then, not least in the context of non-commutative and operator-valued harmonic analysis, building on the martingale perspective.
-See \cite{LuPiqPis} and \cite{PisierXu}.
-Littlewood--Paley inequalities are valid in $L^P(X)$ spaces if and only if $X$ is UMD, see \cite{MR752501}.
-For some more recent developments see \cite{KLW}.
+See \cite{LuPiqPis} and \cite{PisierXu}, and, for some more recent developments, \cite{KLW}.